 This is a legal agreement between a homeowner who wants to sell their home and a real estate brokerage that wishes to help.
 The contract is legally binding and can come in several different types.
 Below are the three most common:

 - Exclusive Right to Sell Listing – This is by far the most common type of listing agreement in NYC.
 It gives the listing agent (or brokerage) full control over the listing and rights to an agreed upon commission once the home sells.
 Only one broker will be working on this property.

-- Exclusive Agency listing – This is similar to the above with the important difference that if you find a buyer on your own, then the agent doesn’t receive a commission.
+- Exclusive Agency listing – This is similar to the above with the critical difference that if you find a buyer on your own, then the agent doesn’t receive a commission.
 However, don’t expect an agent to be happy with signing this.
 With no guarantee of a commission, they may not work as hard to sell as they would with an exclusive right to sell agreement.
 This can mean your home takes longer to sell or doesn’t sell at all.

 - Open Listing – This is a listing agreement with the lowest level of commitment.
 With this, an agent from any brokerage that brings you a buyer gets the commission.
 Or there’s no commission if you can find a buyer on your own.
-However, it’s very unlikely any listing agent will accept this.
+However, it’s doubtful any listing agent will accept this.
 Data from the NAR shows that in 2017, less than 8% of homes were sold through the owner.
 Typically, they went for far less than those sold by agents.

 What to Negotiate